jackslate45/MyelTracer/README.md

 This will generate a standalone installer for the operating system that you are currently using.
 * For example, if you are using MacOS High Sierra 10.13, then this will generate an installer that should work on MacOS 10.13 and up.
 To create a Windows installer, you would have to repeat this process on a Windows machine.

+### Compatability Issues Any -> 1.4
+In 1.4, 3 additional miscellaneous select tools were added to the tracker.
+This allows the tracker to have be able to track 5 different points across the map.
+Axon / Misc 1 / Misc 2 / Misc 3 / Misc 4.

+However, this causes an issue when loading old data sets.
+While this bug is being worked out, at this time the quick fix is to add the misc2 / misc3 / misc4 trackers to any previously created data files:

+photo here

+This will allow the program to load the older files, and have access to the new updates.

+Additionally, by compiling the code without the compatible versions, it will allow the program to determine itself that it is not able to load the file.

+photo here

+The balance here is any previously completed files will not have access to the additional select and count trackers.
+The original client was made aware of this issue, and is discussing internally how to proceed.
+Once determined, this section will be updated accordingly.